Riding the Trend or Protecting Profits | IZEA Worldwide Inc. (IZEA)

 IZEA’s Market Performance

-IZEA stocks went down by -10.23% for the week, with a monthly jump of 47.89% and a quarterly performance of 543.58%, while its annual performance rate touched 1524.40%.
-The volatility ratio for the week stands at 12.38% while the volatility levels for the past 30 days are set at 18.51% for IZEA Worldwide Inc..
-The simple moving average for the period of the last 20 days is -6.13% for IZEA stocks with a simple moving average of 215.94% for the last 200 days.
+IZEA stocks went down by -18.33% for the week, with a monthly drop of -12.95% and a quarterly performance of 440.97%, while its annual performance rate touched 1322.13%.
+The volatility ratio for the week stands at 14.71% while the volatility levels for the past 30 days are set at 15.89% for IZEA Worldwide Inc..
+The simple moving average for the period of the last 20 days is -19.10% for IZEA stocks with a simple moving average of 159.14% for the last 200 days.

 Insider Trading